ANNEX 19 - PROGRAM STREAMLINED ACQUISITION PLAN WITH SERVICES (PSTRAP-M)

 2.1 Product or Services Description.

 2.1.2 Specify the required capabilities or performance characteristics of the supplies or the performance standards of the services being acquired.
+Address whether the supplies to be acquired are critical items (as defined in FAR 46.101) and whether higher-level quality standards are necessary.
 For IT Services, discuss any cybersecurity requirements that are inconsistent with DOD policies.

 2.1.3 Describe the basis for and factors considered in establishing delivery schedule or period of performance.
 Include the rationale for the appropriate period of performance relative to the type of Services procurement.

 2.1.4 Provide rationale if procuring services that are not performance-based.
 If an exception is granted by a regulation, state An exception is granted to performance-based acquisitions per [state the specific regulation.]